3D Modeling (MODL) Courses

 - Hours:36 hours LEC; 54 hours LAB

-- Prerequisite:DDSN 301 (formerly GCOM 343) with a grade of "C" or better, or equivalent
+- Prerequisite:DDSN 301 with a grade of "C" or better; or equivalent experience

 - Transferable:CSU

-This is an in-depth graphic design course focusing on explorations in page layout design, image creation, and design research.
+This is an in-depth graphic design course focusing on explorations in composition, branding, and image-making.
 Students will use both digital and hand construction techniques to design projects containing "real world" and experimental challenges.
 Students will develop and follow graphic design processes, resulting in several new portfolio pieces.
-Topics include branding, experimental image creation, multi-page publication design, book binding, constructive critique, sustainable design, and proper planning for a graphic design project.
-Formerly known as GCOM 345
+Topics include branding, human-centered design, experimental image creation, multi-page publication design, book binding, constructive critique, sustainable design, and proper planning for a graphic design project.
+These skills are applicable to any visual-making industry including print, web, and animation.
+Formerly known as GCOM 345.

 Upon completion of this course, the student will be able to: